 It may also be possible to find in some of these records some additional information on the couple’s age and residence at the time of marriage, birth details for the bride and groom, names and birthplaces of their parents, spouses’ occupations and marital status at the time of the marriage celebration, and the names of the witnesses to the marriage.

-In this article we will explain you what is the importance of this document, how to register a marriage in the U.S., and what is the procedure to get a copy of this certificate from with the United States or from abroad.
+Learn about the importance of this document, how to register a marriage in the U.S., and what is the procedure to get a copy of this certificate from within the United States or from abroad.

 For a couple to be able to get married, they will need to request a marriage license.
 Depending on the state where the marriage license is issued, it will have an expiration ranging from 30 days to a year.
 If the license expires before the appointed ceremony date, it will be necessary for the couple to apply for a new one.